How Did Frederick Douglass Contribute To The Abolition Movement

 Douglass's approach to abolition evolved over time, reflecting his growing understanding of the complexities of American politics and the intractability of slavery.
 In his early years as an abolitionist, he primarily advocated for moral suasion, believing that appealing to the consciences of slaveholders and the broader public could persuade them to abandon slavery.

-However, as he witnessed the resistance to abolition and the persistence of racism, he became increasingly convinced that moral suasion alone was not enough.
-He began to embrace political action as a necessary means of achieving abolition.
-He supported the formation of abolitionist political parties and advocated for the election of anti-slavery candidates to public office.
+On the flip side, as he witnessed the resistance to abolition and the persistence of racism, he became increasingly convinced that moral suasion alone was not enough.
+On the flip side, he began to embrace political action as a necessary means of achieving abolition.
+He supported the formation of abolitionist political parties and advocated for the election of anti-slavery candidates to public office Not complicated — just consistent..

 Douglass's willingness to adapt his strategies reflected his pragmatism and his unwavering commitment to achieving the ultimate goal of abolition.
 He understood that different tactics were needed at different times and that flexibility was essential for success.